Understanding Market Volatility During Short Squeezes

 ✔ The Sentiment: Most people are “bearish” on stock, which is why it has a high short interest.

-✔ The Price Action: The actual price movement is extremely bullish (upward), but this is often “artificial.”
+✔ The Price Action: The actual price movement is rapid upward movement, but this is often position-driven.

-✔ The Outcome: Because the price jump is driven by short sellers panicking rather than a company’s actual growth, the stock often crashes back down once the squeeze ends.
+✔ The Outcome: Because the price jump is driven by short sellers panicking rather than a company’s actual growth, the stock often corrects downward once the squeeze ends.

 How long do short squeezes last?